 The 2014 vintage of Toil was sourced from vineyards in Ribbon Ridge.
 The wine spent 11 months aging in French oak barrels (30% new) with 316 cases made.

 Medium-plus intensity nose.
 Big dark fruits, black cherries and black plums with even some dark chocolate notes.
-At first the wine smells remarkably like a California Merlot until a little bit of air brought out the cola and spice notes I associate more with Oregon Pinot.
+At first, the wine smells remarkably like a California Merlot until a little bit of air brought out the cola and spice notes I associate more with Oregon Pinot.

 Those dark fruits carry through to the palate with medium-plus bodied weight and ripe medium-plus tannins contributing to a very filling mouthfeel.
-The medium-plus acid give enough freshness to balance.
+The medium-plus acid gives enough freshness to balance.
 Moderate finish brings back a little of those spice notes.

 This is a big Pinot that is tailor-made for fans of big, bold reds like Cab, Merlot and Syrah.
 For the Pinot purist, though, it may not be their cup of tea.

-At $55-65, it is one of the more affordable wines in the Leonetti stable but compared to its Oregon peers you will still be paying a bit of a premium.
+At $55-65, it is one of the more affordable wines in the Leonetti stable.
+But compared to its Oregon peers you will still be paying a bit of a premium.